adi Group Doubles Annual Apprentice Intake

-Leading multi-disciplinary Midlands engineering firm, adi Group, shifted up a gear during National Apprenticeship Week 2018 (NAW2018), and are pleased to announce that we are doubling our apprentice intake from seven places in 2017 to 14 places this year.
-This will bring our total current apprentice numbers up to 30 in 2018.
+Leading multi-disciplinary Midlands engineering firm, adi Group, shifted up a gear during National Apprenticeship Week 2018 (NAW2018), and is pleased to announce that it is doubling its apprentice intake from seven places in 2017 to 14 places this year.
+This brings the total number of current apprentice numbers up to 30 in 2018.

 In the process, we’ll be going above and beyond the commitment we made in March 2016, as part of The 5% Club, to raise the number of apprentices on formal programmes to 5% of their total staff within five years.

 The 5% Club was founded in 2013 so that employers large and small, in every industry, would increase their ‘earn and learn’ training opportunities, raising people’s employable skills to ensure the UK has a society and economy which lifts its citizens out of poverty.
 And taking on 14 new apprentices will see us reach their 5% target in just two years rather than five.

 adi Group’s Apprentice Academy offers a three to four year programme, providing apprentices with hands-on experience, in a first-class engineering environment, to enable them to achieve an NVQ Level Three Advanced Diploma and subsequently pursue rewarding engineering careers.